 Start with a good gauge and an air pressure source.
 We used the tread as our test spot.
 This changes some with wear.
 Pump it up to 40-50 lbs and press your thumb into the tire.
 Let out a few lbs and do it again.
 Keep doing it till you are down to about 10 pounds.
 If you don’t feel any change with your thumb, forget the whole idea and take up another hobby.
 If you find a group of bikes, try them all and double-check your results with the gauge.
 After a few dozens, you probably will get the “feel” of it.

 One of the things that you may notice with various pressures is that at 30 lbs, you may have some low-speed wobble tendency.
 Some info on wobbles.
 Add 5 pounds of air, and it may be gone.
 Does that mean that your tire should have 35 lbs?
 No, not necessarily, but the reduced traction from the higher pressure is enough to reduce the feedback that sustains the oscillation.
 Within the proper range of air pressure, the bike really shouldn’t wobble.
 More info on this and balancing can be found elsewhere on this site.

 Buy a good air pressure gauge

 In this modern era of digital everything, one may feel tempted to buy one.
-The one that I would carry in my toolkit is the most reliable one that I could find, the old pencil type.
-There is nothing to break or battery to go dead.
+The one I would carry in my toolkit is the most reliable one I could find, the old pencil type.
+There is nothing to break or the battery to go dead.
 The only enemy is dirt.
 How do you know that it is accurate?
 You don’t, but check it against several others.
 That will ensure that it is close.
 The thing that I care about most is that it repeats itself.
 I want any error to stay the same.
-I still use a gauge that is about as old as I am and, it still works.
+I still use a gauge that is about as old as I am and still works.

 The valve stem